 Know What You Need to Net

-An important step in preparing to sell your business is to assess what you will need to net.
+An important step in preparing to selling your business is to assess what you will need to net.
 Is there a number below which it would not make sense to sell – whether for retirement, an investment, reduction of debt, or another purpose?
 If so, you will benefit from working with your CPA (or another knowledgeable professional) to assess whether you are likely to achieve that number, after taxes, from a sale.
 Understanding your target will help you to determine your timeframe, and any steps you may need to get there.

 Images from Pixabay.